georgeabr/iac/docmost/readme.md

 systemctl status docmost.service
 ```
 #### Manage the containers
+You must be in the `~/docmost` folder
 Manually start the docker containers
 ```bash
 docker compose up -d
 ```